-Alexander Graham Bell Awards are awarded to students who meet selection criteria and are renewable provided consecutive, continuous enrollment as a full-time, degree seeking undergraduate student.
+Alexander Graham Bell Awards are awarded to entering students who meet selection criteria and are renewable provided consecutive, continuous enrollment as a full-time, degree seeking undergraduate student.
 Students must also maintain satisfactory academic progress as outlined in the Curry College Course Catalog.

-Curry Access Awards
+Curry Access Award

-The Curry Access Award in the amount of \$14,000 annually, with a four year total of \$56,000, is awarded to qualified students who are recognized as being able to be successful and make a strong contribution as a member of the College community.
-These awards are made to those students who do not meet the eligibility requirements for other academic scholarships and are renewable provided you maintain consecutive, continuous enrollment as a full time, degree seeking undergraduate student.
-Students must also maintain satisfactory academic progress as outlined in the Curry College Course Catalog.
+The Curry Access Award in the amount of \$14,000 annually, with a four year total of \$56,000 was awarded to qualified students prior to September 2020 to students who were recognized as being able to be successful and make a strong contribution as a member of the Curry community.
+These awards were made to those students who did not meet the eligibility requirements for other academic scholarships and are renewable provided the student maintains consecutive, continuous enrollment as a full-time, degree seeking undergraduate student.
+Students must also maintain satisfactory academic progress as outline the Curry College Course Catalog.